sdambo-git/spc-x-host-configuration/README.md

 EOF
 ~~~

-Create the machine configuration on the cluster.
+Now we can create the machine configuration on the cluster.
 This will cause nodes to reboot in a rolling fashion and can be monitored with `oc get mcp`.

 ~~~bash
 $ oc create -f 99-worker-ib-core-netns.yaml
 machineconfig.machineconfiguration.openshift.io/99-worker-ib-core-netns created
 ~~~

+Once all the workers have rebooted and the `oc get mcp` no longer indicates it updating we can continue on to the next section.

 ## Set UDEV Rules for Rail Device Names